daisygunn/la-petite-traveller/README.md

 *Github pages deployment*

 1. Log in to Github
-2. In your Repository section, select the project repository that you want to deploy.
+2. In your Repository section, select the project repository that you want to deploy
-3. In the menu located at the top of this section, click 'Settings'.
+3. In the menu located at the top of this section, click 'Settings'
-4. Select 'Pages' on the left-hand menu - this is around half-way down.
+4. Select 'Pages' on the left-hand menu - this is around half-way down
-5. In the source section, select branch 'Master' and save.
+5. In the source section, select branch 'Master' and save
 6. The page is then given a site URL which you will see above the source section, it will look like the following:

 ![](assets/README-files/images/git-pages-published.png)